naveennk045/devlog/projects-docs/restaurant-inventory-management/competitor-analysis.md

 - Scalability: Larger platforms focus on global POS + inventory but are less modular for restaurants in varied regions.

-- Analytics: Most tools stop at descriptive reporting (sales, usage, wastage logs) rather than predictive and prescriptive analytics (forecasting demand, minimizing waste, optimizing purchase orders).
+- Analytics: Most tools stop at descriptive reporting (sales, usage, wastage logs) rather than predictive and prescriptive analytics (forecasting demand, minimising waste, optimising purchase orders).

 - Integrations: Some players integrate with POS and delivery, but very few provide an API-first modular architecture to plug into multiple third-party ecosystems effortlessly.

 👉 Opportunity & Differentiation: